franklaranja/franklaranja.github.io/content/articles/garnish_your_widgets/index.md

 Instead of composing `Style`, `Block` and widgets by including one within another I created a new struct to combined them all: a **flat decorator**.
 By using a enum instead of trait objects, type erasure is avoided.
-This setup is a bit more complex than the basic decorator, but this initial complexity and the leverage of traits makes the subsequent implementation of garnishes a breeze.
+This setup is a bit more complex than the traditional decorator, but this initial complexity and the leverage of traits makes the subsequent implementation of garnishes a breeze.

 <div class="center">

 {{ picture(src="garnish_cheese", ext="png", alt="Decorative image of garnish, grated cheese", class="w35") }}

 ## Garnishable Widgets